Story

 Adrian Murphy (opens in new window) (Europeana Foundation)

 Joseph Bologne - known as the Chevalier de Saint-Georges - was an 18th century classical composer and conductor and champion fencer.
-His mixed race heritage - son of a white father and Black mother - shaped his life in in Parisienne and French society in the 1700s.
+His mixed race heritage - the son of a white father and Black mother - shaped his life in Parisienne and French society in the 1700s.

 seated black and white portrait of Chevalier de Saint George, who holds a sword

-Born in 1745 in Guadelope, Joseph Bologne was the son of Anne (known as Nanon), an enslaved woman of Senegalese origin, and Georges de Bologne Saint-Georges, who was Nanon's enslaver.
+Born in 1745 in Guadeloupe, Joseph Bologne was the son of Anne (known as Nanon), an enslaved woman of Senegalese origin, and Georges de Bologne Saint-Georges, who was Nanon's enslaver.
 Despite Nanon being the enslaved servant to his wife Elisabeth, Georges de Bologne acknowledged being the young Joseph's father and gave him his surname, part of which - 'de Saint-Georges' - was named after his plantations in Guadeloupe.

 In 1753, Georges took Joseph - then aged 7 - to France to be educated.
 Joseph was sent to a boarding school, while his father returned to Guadeloupe.
 Two years later, Georges and Nanon came to France, and moved to an apartment in Paris's Saint Germain neighbourhood.

 Up to this point, in French society, Georges Bologne had been a commoner.
-In 1757, this changed when he was given the title Gentilhomme ordinaire de la chambre du roi (Gentleman of the King's Chambe
+In 1757, this changed when he was given the title Gentilhomme ordinaire de la chambre du roi (Gentleman of the King's Chamber).

 Joseph benefitted greatly from his father's position in society.
 However, due to Les Codes Noirs - racist laws in France which restricted the lives of people of colour from the 17th century - young Joseph was not eligible to inherit his father's titles, because of his mixed race heritage and his parents not being married.